- What is it?

 The overall goal of HIV/AIDS treatment is to reduce the amount of virus in the bloodstream to a level so low it cannot be detected.
 Indeed, having "undetectable" virus has become the benchmark for measuring a successful therapy regimen.
 An undetectable virus does not, however, mean that you're cured or that the virus is completely out of your body.

 Another benefit from HIV treatment is its potential to prevent the serious opportunistic infections that make AIDS a debilitating condition.

 Prior to these powerful drugs, the primary treatment was zidovudine, known as AZT.
 Patients usually responded to AZT for a little while, but became sick again once the virus mutated and could survive the drug's effects.
-These mutations occur with other drugs used to treat HIV, as well.
+These mutations also occur with other drugs used to treat HIV.

 Drug therapy with protease inhibitors works to interrupt HIV replication by interfering with an enzyme known as HIV protease.
 By keeping the virus in check, the drugs can delay the gradual weakening of the immune system.

 Additionally, treatment may reduce the chance that an infected person will transmit the virus; if they're effective, the drugs not only reduce the amount of virus in the blood but in bodily fluids, as well.

 Finally, people who start early treatment with powerful drug combinations can delay symptoms of infection longer than those not receiving treatment.